Alexhuszagh/xcross/README.md

 At the same time, modern software design builds upon a body of open source work.
 It is more important than ever to ensure that foundational libraries are portable, and can run on a wide variety of devices.
 However, few open source developers can afford a large selection of hardware to test code on, and most pre-packaged cross-compilers only support a few, common architectures.

 Normally, cross compilers are limited by long compile times (to build the cross-compiler) and non-portable toolchain files, since the toolchain cannot be added to the path.

-Pre-built Docker images simplifies this, since the cross-compilers are packaged in a compact image isolated from the host, enabling building, testing, and deploying cross-compiled code in seconds, rather than hours.
-Each image comes with a toolchain installed on-path, making it work with standard build tools without any configuration.
-And, [xcross](xcross) allows you to cross-compile code with zero setup required.
+Docker images pre-installed with cross-compiler toolchains solve this, by isolating the toolchain from the host, enabling building, testing, and deploying cross-compiled code in seconds, rather than hours.
+Each toolchain is installed on-path, and cross-compilation configurations are injected for each build system, enabling out-of-the-box cross-compilation for CMake, Autotools, Makefiles, and Meson.
+Finally, a Python script [xcross](https://pypi.org/project/xcross/) handles all Docker configurations to make cross-compiling as easy as compiling on the host machine.

 It just works.